adap/flower/examples/flower-via-docker-compose /README.md

      ```bash
      python helpers/generate_docker_compose.py
      ```
      - Within the script, specify the number of clients (`total_clients`) and resource limitations for each client in the `client_configs` array.
-The number of training rounds is hardcoded.
-To adjust the number of rounds, modify the `number_of_rounds` variable in the script.
+You can adjust the number of rounds by passing `--num_rounds` to the above command.

 ### Step 2: Build and Launch Containers
 1. **Execute Initialization Script**:
    - To build the Docker images and start the containers, use the following command:
      ```bash
+     # this is the only command you need to execute to run the entire example
      docker-compose up
      ```
    - If you make any changes to the Dockerfile or other configuration files, you should rebuild the images to reflect these changes.
 This can be done by adding the `--build` flag to the command: